Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 How to make a Twisted Wire Handle

-- Cut length of wire adding approximately 2 inches to desired length of handle
+- Cut the length of the wire, adding approximately 2 inches to the desired length of the handle

 - Fold Wire in half